13 December 2019

 Is It Illegal To Ride A Bicycle When Drunk?

-In a series of short blogs about cycling this time we find out from Slater and Gordon Lawyer Richard Gaffney what the rules are about having a drink and then getting on your bicycle.
+Slater and Gordon discuss what the rules are about having a drink and then getting on your bicycle.

-The best advice I can give is not to drink alcohol if you intend to cycle.
+The best advice is not to drink alcohol if you intend to cycle.
 If you do drink then there is a good chance you will be committing a criminal offence.

 It is illegal to ride your bike under the influence of drink or drugs, and you would be guilty of this if you were unfit to ride to such an extent as you are incapable of having proper control of the bicycle.